 Consider starting a regular foliar application of a solution containing magnesium.

 Apply dolomitic lime to your soil and or include dolomitic lime in your growing medium.

 The application of Epsom Salts is also an effective way to apply magnesium.
-Use it as a soil drench diluted 25 grammes per litre of water.
+Use it as a soil drench diluted 1 level teaspoon grammes per 10 litres of water.

 I use the following programme for my plants.